rossetti/KSLBook/docs/02-Chapter2.md

 `KSLRandom` object provides a set of methods for randomly selecting from arrays and lists and for creating permutations of arrays and lists.
-In addition, there is a set of methods for sampling from arrays and lists without replacement.The following code provide examples of using these methods.
+In addition, there is a set of methods for sampling from arrays and lists without replacement.
+The following code provides examples of using these methods.

 ::: {.example #ch2ex18 name="Random Lists"}
 The `randomlySelect()` function can be used to randomly select, with equal probability from a Kotlin list.
 An extension function has been defined to allow this to be done directly from the list.